Mostafa12-sayed/E-commerce/README.md

 ### Checkout Process

 1. Initiate Checkout:
-   - From the cart page, click "Proceed to Checkout"
+   - From the cart page, click "Checkout"
    - Fill in or select delivery address

 2. Choose Payment Method:
-   - Select "Cash on Delivery" or "Pay Online"
+   - Select "Cash on Delivery" or "Card Online"
    - For "Cash on Delivery", your order will be placed immediately
    - For "Pay Online", you'll proceed to payment